Your ISP's retention team usually has more room on price than they admit at first. What matters is when you call and what you ask for.

-Your carrier's retention team is most motivated to negotiate when you are 90 to 30 days from contract end.
-Outside this window, they have no urgency.
-Inside it, they have quota pressure.
-Mark your contract end date and set a reminder.
+Your carrier's retention team is most ready to talk when you are 90 to 30 days from the contract end.
+Before that, they feel no rush.
+Closer in, they do.
+Mark the end date and set a reminder.

 Length of relationship

-'I've been a customer for 8 years and spent over $X with you' is a legitimate leverage point.
-Retention teams can pull your billing history instantly.
-Long-tenure customers get concessions that new accounts don't.
+'We have been a customer for 8 years and spent over $X with you' is a fair point to use.
+Retention teams can see your billing history right away.
+Long-time customers often get more room than new ones.

 Multiple service lines

-If you have internet, voice, and managed services on one account, you have more leverage than a single-service customer.
-Threaten to move all services, not just internet.
+If you have internet, voice, and managed services on one account, you have more room than a single-service customer.
+Say you may move all services, not just internet.

 Recent price increase

-If your rate went up in the past 12 months without a corresponding upgrade, you have a billing dispute angle.
-'I was charged $X more per month beginning [date] and I never agreed to a price change' triggers their escalation process.
+If your rate went up in the past 12 months without a matching upgrade, you have a billing dispute angle.
+'We were charged $X more per month starting on [date], and we never agreed to a price change' can trigger the escalation process.

 The negotiation scripts